-The Northeastern baseball team has played its games in the same lot since 1925.
-The earliest Husky teams used the Huntington Avenue Baseball Grounds, which had been abandoned by the Red Sox in 1912.
-The long history of the seven acres on Kent Street starts with the lot as a park.
-In 1930, NU bought the lot.
-The field that the Huskies acquired was very different from the field that sits on Kent Street today.
-The baseball diamond was located in what is now the east endzone of Parsons Field.
-Houses lined the outfield, the Lawlor house in centerfield, as well as the Richards house in left, were reachable by a well-hit flyball.
+The Huskies have played their games in the same lot since 1925.
+The earliest NU teams used the Huntington Avenue Baseball Grounds, which had been abandoned by the Red Sox in 1912.
+Northeastern baseball moved to its current home on Kent Street upon the university purchasing the property from the YMCA in 1930.
+Today’s baseball diamond is very different from its original layout.
+The diamond that the Huskies had acquired was located in what would be the east end zone of today’s Parsons Field.
+Houses lined the outfield, such as the Lawlor house in center field, as well as the Richards house in left field.
+Both buildings were reachable by a well-hit fly ball.

 In 1972, NU added turf to Parsons Field, and the baseball diamond had to be moved to its present location in the southern corner of the field.
-The new multisurface field’s dimensions were set at the 330 feet to left and right and 400 in center.
+The new multi-surface field’s dimensions were set at 330 feet down the left- and right-field lines and 400 feet in center.